JackBilbo/lxn-dg808s/README.md

 <h2>Fixes and Features:</h2>

+<strong>Check for slew and engine use</strong>

+Using the engine or slew mode during a task will now be registered and invalidate the task.
+Using either before start or after finish line will have no consequences.

 <strong>Overspeed Warning:</strong>

-Coded and contributed bei LeNinjaHD - thanks for that!
-Gives you a red warning if exceeding 152 knots true airspeed.
-Depending on altitude that can be way before reaching the red line on the VSI.

-The message will pop up each time you pass the threshold for ten seconds and the disappear without any harm.
-Connected to the "Cockpit Warnigns"-Switch in "Interface options" so can be deactivated.
-Or even is if you have deactivated those gear and ballast warnings.

-No matter if deactivated, exceeding Vne will be recorded and evaluated at the end of the current task.

-The speedtape gauge also shows a dynamic estimation of Vne translated to indicated airspeed as "red zone".
-This estimation will always be a little on the "pessimistic" side, placing the red overspeed line a little lower than the popup trigger to give you an early warning.
+The speedtape gauge  shows a dynamic estimation of Vne translated to indicated airspeed as "red zone".
+Additionally the background of the speed tape will gradually turn orange as your speed ghet's closer to Vne.

-<strong>New type of datafields</strong>

-Two new variables: "Waypoint Min Altitude" and "Waypoint Max Altitude".
-These behave differently from all other vars: Fields will only be displayed, if a min/max value is present at the current waypoint.
-Otherwise the fields will be invisible, de-cluttering the interface.
-Now that the technique is there, it might be reused for other variables in the future.